Table of Contents

 If you ask someone who has recently purchased your work, or a recent commercial client, then they should know your work pretty well.
 If you ask a former instructor or someone who might be less familiar with your latest work, be sure to include a link to your Portfolio Website so they can refresh their memory of you and your work.

 People love being helpful.
 Especially if it’s easy.
-Don’t be afraid to suggest a point or two that they might like to mention.
+Don’t be afraid to suggest a point or two about working with you that they might like to mention in their testimonial.
+Or, to paraphrase Jerry Maguire, “Help them help you!”

 You never know…